emmanuelchauvin/french-albert/README.md

 Of course the "Question & Answering" SQUAD Dataset constists only of English texts.
 Fortunatelly recently a French "Question & Answering" Dataset has been built by the Illuin Technology company named FQuAD.
 You can download here for [Training Dataset](https://storage.googleapis.com/illuin/fquad/train.json.zip) and [Validation Dataset](https://storage.googleapis.com/illuin/fquad/valid.json.zip).
 These Dataset are under this licence [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/fr/#).

 So, from FQuAD we fine-tuned the model on the Question Answering task.
 The results are modest.
 The F1 score has reached 79%.
-We are far from the 90.2% of the Squad 1.1 English Albert base and even far from the "Illuin technology" results of 88% trained on CamemBERT (Witch is RoBERTa model trained on French Dataset by INRIA institut).
+We are far from the 90.2% of the Squad 1.1 English Albert base and even far from the "Illuin technology" results of 88% trained on CamemBERT (Witch is RoBERTa model trained on French Dataset by INRIA).

 We can give 3 reasons to explain those results :
+1. Albert Large should display better results than a Albert Base
+1. A recommendation from Albert team should be to train Albert Base with 10M of steps.
+Instead of 1.5M steps in our case. (need of more TPU POD time :)
+1. And CamemBERT has been trained on 138GB of Data (OSCAR database) instead of 4GB with Wikipedia in our case.